- Physical Exercise: Exercise consisted of running, jumping and carrying heavy packs.

 - Sling: The art of throwing stones by hand and with a sling was taught.

 - The final type of basic training involved field action.
 Under the supervision of an officer,

-- Ambulatura: Battle formations were practiced on 10 miles marches thrice monthly.
+- Ambulatura: Battle formations were practiced on 10 mile marches thrice monthly.
 They

-continued practicing until they were able to march at military pace & sometimes
+continued practicing until they were able to march at military pace and often faster.